wormhole-foundation/wormhole-docs/learn/messaging/ntt/deployment-process/ntt-deploy-to-evm.md

 The final step in the deployment process is to set the NTT Manager as a minter of your token on all chains you have deployed to in `burning` mode.
 When performing a hub and spoke deployment, it is only necessary to set the NTT Manager as a minter of the token on each spoke chain.

-- If you followed the [INttToken](https://github.com/wormhole-foundation/example-native-token-transfers/blob/main/evm/src/interfaces/INttToken.sol){target=\_blank} interface, you can execute the `setMinter(address newMinter)` function.
+- If you followed the [INttToken](https://github.com/wormhole-foundation/example-native-token-transfers/blob/main/evm/src/interfaces/INttToken.sol){target=\_blank} interface, you can execute the `setMinter(address newMinter)` function
-- If you have a custom process to manage your token minter(s), you should now follow that process to add the corresponding NTT Manager as a minter.
+- If you have a custom process to manage your token minter(s), you should now follow that process to add the corresponding NTT Manager as a minter

 By default, NTT transfers to EVM blockchains support automatic relaying, which does not require the user to perform a transaction on the destination chain to complete the transfer.